 8. Special Events.

-The Association runs numerous special events activities as part of its fundraising activities, the largest two being the Joe Paterno Dinner and the Livney Golf Outing.
+The Association runs numerous special events activities as part of its fundraising activities, the largest two being the CMTA Golf Outing and the CMTA Swim for the Cure.
 The recap for these special events is as follows: